 South Melbourne Beach

-This is an optional itinerary that you can take any time if you get tired of Melbourne sightseeing.
-At some stage it might happen you just start feeling it’s beach time.
-No problem, in Melbourne it is easy to get to the beach, just take a tram.
+This is an optional itinerary you can take any time if you get tired of the city.
+At some point it might happen you just start feeling it’s beach time.
+No problem, in Melbourne it is easy to get to the beach, just take the tram.

 The South Melbourne beach is the closest beach to the city, and there’s one more beach you can reach by tram: the famous St. Kilda beach a bit further south.